jakir-ruet/kubernetes-learning/README.md

 2. kube-node-lease

     - Heartbeats of nodes so that the control plane can detect node failure.
-    - Each node has associated lease object in namespae.
+    - Each node has associated lease object in namespace.
     - Determines the availability of a node.

 3. kube-public:

-    - Publicely accessible data, even without any authentication.
+    - Publicly accessible data, even without any authentication.
-    - A configure, which containes cluster information.
+    - A configure, which containers cluster information.
 4. kube-system (```kubectl cluster-info```):

     - The namespace for objects created by the Kubernetes system.
     - Do not create or modify in kube system.
-    - Syetsm Process.
+    - System Process.
-    - Master and Kubectl processess
+    - Master and Kubectl processes

+##### Importance

+- Everything in one namespace (default).
+  - Deployments
+  - Replica sets
+  - Services
+  - Configmaps
+- Resources grouping (database, monitoring, elastic stack, nginx-ingress) is possible in namespace.
+- Conflicts minimization in same application with many teams.
+- Resources sharing is possible such as staging, development, env setup.
+- Limit the access into resource will possible on namespace.
+- Own ConfigMap only possible in each namespace.

-##### Kubernetes commands
+#### Kubernetes commands

 ##### Nodes